ManmithaPatya/Manmitha-Patya-Portfolio/FinalProject2.md

 ### Approach to IDentifying Representative Individuals to Interview
 Based on my definition of target audience, I will interview those candidates who fall into each of the buckets of: recent graduate, student in any field of enviromental studies and those individuals who have worked or are currently working with any environment/ wildlife focued organization.

-When choosing an individual who who is working in an environment focused organization, I will interview them who have a travelling job.
+When choosing an individual who is working in an environment focused organization, I will interview them who have a travelling job.
 This is because they are the ones who are on-ground and not confined to an office room when making impactful decisions.

 In addition to professional features, I will also consider the following markers when choosing an individual:
 - Home Country